-- AFPM: Given that AFPM holds the same general views on climate change, Honeywell has determined that it will remain a member, subject to action as follows: - Last year, Honeywell formally communicated the identified differences to the board of AFPM.
-We will reiterate these points and continue to maintain a register of differences.
+- AFPM: Given that AFPM holds the same general views on climate change, Honeywell has determined that it will remain a member, subject to action as follows: - Honeywell formally communicated the identified differences to the board of AFPM.
+We continue to reiterate these points and maintain a register of differences. - Honeywell will continue to review its membership with AFPM on an annual basis to determine any material changes that would result in a further misalignment of climate and sustainability values.
+Should such a change occur, Honeywell will reevaluate the value of this membership.

-- Honeywell will continue to review its membership with AFPM on an annual basis to determine any material changes that would result in a further misalignment of climate and sustainability values.
-Should such a change occur, Honeywell will reevaluate the value of this membership. - NAM: Honeywell is in general alignment with NAM on combatting climate change.
-Honeywell is not renewing its NAM membership in 2023.
-This decision is unrelated to climate lobbying.
-We will re-evaluate in the future if circumstances warrant. - NEMA: Honeywell is in general alignment with NEMA regarding its climate and sustainability policies.
-Honeywell has determined that it will remain a member, subject to action as follows: - Honeywell will formally communicate the identified differences to the board of NEMA. - Honeywell will, on an annual basis, continue to evaluate the positions of NEMA to ensure continued alignment on sustainability and climate policy.
+- NEMA: Honeywell is in general alignment with NEMA regarding its climate and sustainability policies.
+Honeywell has determined that it will remain a member, subject to action as follows: - Honeywell formally communicated the identified differences to the board of NEMA. - Honeywell will, on an annual basis, continue to evaluate the positions of NEMA to ensure continued alignment on sustainability and climate policy.